-While individual Buddhist, Taoist and Shinto sects have thrived in Japan for centuries, there exists a general underlaying religious consciousness in Japan that is better described as "Japanese Metaphysical Common Sense."
-This consciousness is an established religious ideology that has existed for centuries in Japan and has no set leader or place of worship.
-Since no official religious house of worship or ecclesiastical establishment exists, the closest doctrine that lays out this religious consciousness is the ethical system of feudal Japan known as Bushido as it was a conglomeration of all East Asian philosophical and theological schools of thought and more.
+While individual Buddhist, Taoist and Shinto sects have thrived in Japan for centuries, there exists a general underlaying religious consciousness in Japan that is better described as "Japanese Metaphysical Consciousness" and is a spiritual ideology that has existed for centuries in Japan.
+This spiritual and ethical consciousness can be best defined by the principles of Bushido as it was a conglomeration of all East Asian philosophical and theological schools of thought and more.

 This ethical system rooted deeply in Neo-Confucianism, Shinto and Buddhist ideals emphasized loyalty, self-discipline, mastery of martial arts and filial piety.
 Further influenced by Zen Buddhism introduced to Japan during the Kamakura Shogunate period (1185-1333), Bushido ethics adopted the belief that through human effort people could reach meditative zones of thought beyond the range of verbal expression.
 The core principle of this system that was adopted by the samurai was that salvation could be attained from within.
 Originally a loose framework of ideals, Bushido development began in the 10th century and core values were incorporated into the Tokugawa Shogunate (1600-1868) law.
 It is here where politics (sei) and religion (kyo) became intertwined in every day society.